marvinm2/WikiPathwaysLoader/README.md

 ## Step 9 - Test if everything went well

 The last step of this protocol is testing whether the loading of new data worked.
-For that, visit the [WikiPathways SPARQL endpoint](http://sparql.wikipathways.org) and force refresh the page (Ctrl + F5).
+For that, visit the WikiPathways SNORQL UI through the `[SERVER IP]:[PORT]` where the port refers to the `wikipathways-snorql` or `wikipathways-snorql2` and force refresh the page (Ctrl + F5).
 Next, run the SPARQL queries from the metadata folder in the Query panel.
 Click the `.rq` files and click `Run query`.
 The testing comprises three steps:

 #### Metadata